 6] Remove other devices

-As a precautionary measure, you can also check if other devices connected to the computer are interfering with the functioning of the scanner.
+As a precaution, you can also check whether other devices connected to the computer are interfering with the scanner’s operation.
 If there are any additional, unwanted devices connected to your computer, try shutting it down and disconnecting non-essential devices.
-Parallel, SCSI, Firewire, and other USB devices may interfere with the scanner operations.
+Parallel, SCSI, Firewire, and other USB devices may interfere with the scanner’s operations.

 What causes scanner lines?

-If you see verticle lines or color stripes on your scanned output, then it may cause by paper particles, dust, scratches on the scanner glass, etc. To fix this, you should clean the ADF (Automatic Document Feeder) roller and flatbed glass so that your scanner paper path is clear.
+If you see vertical lines or color stripes in your scanned output, they may be caused by paper particles, dust or scratches on the scanner glass.
+To fix this, clean the ADF (Automatic Document Feeder) roller and the flatbed glass to ensure your scanner’s paper path is clear.
 You should also check if your scanner settings are OK.

-If you are using Windows PC and HP printer and your printer is unable to scan, send a fax, unable to copy a document, you may see a Scanner System Failure error on the display.
+If you are using a Windows PC and an HP printer and your printer is unable to scan, send a fax or copy a document, you may see a Scanner System Failure error on the display.
 To fix this issue, you should reset your printer to default settings.
 In addition, download and install HP Print and Scan Doctor tool on your Windows PC that helps to diagnose and fix scanner and printer-related issues.
 If that doesn’t help, you should re-install your printer software.